 The Council recognises that responsibility for the treasury management decisions remains with the organisation at all times.
 It recognises the potential value of employing external providers of treasury management services, in order to acquire access to specialist skills and resources.
 When it employs such service providers, it will ensure it does so for reasons which will have been submitted to a full evaluation of the costs and benefits.
-It will also ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.
-And it will ensure, where feasible and necessary, that a spread of service providers is used, to avoid over reliance on one or a small number of companies.
+It will also ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and reviewed regular.
+The Council will ensure, where feasible and necessary, that a spread of service providers is used, to avoid over reliance on one or a small number of companies.
 Where services are subject to formal tender or re-tender arrangements, legislative requirements will always be observed.
-The monitoring of such arrangements rests with the Deputy Chief Executive and details of the current arrangements are set out in the schedule below.
+The monitoring of such arrangements rests with the Deputy Chief Executive.
+Details of the current arrangements are set out in the schedule below.